-Maria Butina Guilty In Foreign Agent Case, Admits Clandestine Influence Scheme
+Maria Butina Pleads Guilty In Foreign Agent Case, Admits Clandestine Influence Scheme

 A Russian woman who schemed to build back-channel ties between the Russian government and the Trump campaign pleaded guilty on Thursday to conspiring to act as a clandestine foreign agent.

-Note: An earlier version of this story incorrectly said the 2017 National Prayer Breakfast was on Feb.
-8. It was held on Feb.
-2 that year.